wkolowski/Type-Theory-Wishlist/README.md

 codata StreamTree (A : Type) : Type
 & v  : A
 & ts : Stream StreamTree

-codata CoRoseTree (A : Type) : Type
-| Empty
-| Node (v : A, ts : CoList CoRoseTree)
 ```

-Above we have two examples of nested coinductive types.
-The first, `StreamTree`, is a tree that has a value `v : A` and a `Stream` of subtrees.
+Above we have an example of nested (negative) coinductive types. `StreamTree`, is a necessarily infinite tree that has a value `v : A` at its root and a `Stream` of subtrees.
 This type is nested, because `StreamTree` occurs as an argument to `Stream`.

-The second type is `CoRoseTree`, a coinductive version of `RoseTree` that we saw in the section on nested inductive types, but with a `CoList` of subtrees instead of a `List`.
-It is a nested type, because `CoRoseTree` occurs as an argument to `CoList`.

 ```
 stmap (f : A -> B) : (t : StreamTree A) -> StreamTree B